 What do you say once you get the “Hey, remember me??” email out of the way?

 Now you can start engaging and connecting with them.

 First off, don’t only email your list when you’re selling something.
 People don’t like getting “come buy my stuff please” type emails all the time.
 But you’re an artist.
-You’re creative.
+A maker.
+A creative.
 You have so much you can offer and share with your biggest fans!